PASOK: 2015 legislative elections

-Under KINAL (2017–2021)
+KINAL (2017–2021)

 On 12 November 2017, an open primary was used as the first round of elections to select the leader of a new, as yet unfounded centre-left party in which PASOK would be folded.
 Nine initial leadership candidates include PASOK leader Fofi Gennimata, The River leader Stavros Theodorakis and incumbent Athens mayor Giorgos Kaminis.
 Reaching the second-round election were Gennimata, with 44.5% of the vote, and PASOK MEP Nikos Androulakis with 25.4%.
 The run-off election on 19 November was won by Gennimata with 56% of the vote.
 On 28 November 2017, the name of the new party was announced as "Movement for Change" (Κίνημα Αλλαγής), abbreviated to KINAL (ΚΙΝΑΛ).

 On 2 July 2018, The River left KINAL.
 On 20 January 2019, DIMAR also left KINAL due to its position of supporting the Prespa agreement.
 On 1 June 2019 former PASOK leader Evangelos Venizelos left KINAL, accusing Gennimata of turning the Movement into "SYRIZA's tail".

 KINAL increased its obtained seats in the 2019 Greek legislative election compared to Democratic Alignment, becoming Greece's third-largest party or coalition and securing 22 seats in the Hellenic Parliament.
 Following the election, KINAL positioned itself into opposition to the new Mitsotakis Government.

 Gennimata died on 25 October 2021 at the Evangelismos Hospital in Athens from cancer.

 Elections for the new leader took place in December 2021, with the main candidates being Andreas Loverdos, Nikos Androulakis, and George Papandreou.
 Nikos Androulakis was elected to the leadership of both KINAL and PASOK on 12 December 2021.

 Return of PASOK

 On 9 May 2022, the alliance was rebranded back to "PASOK – Movement for Change" (PASOK–KINAL) after an internal party referendum, becoming a political party in its own right and absorbing the original party incarnation.
 The old PASOK emblem (the green sun) was restored soon after that.

 In the May 2023 election, PASOK–KINAL managed to increase both its vote percentage by 3.36% and its share of seats in the Hellenic Parliament from 22 to 41.
 This increase, in combination with the electoral decline of Syriza, has raised hopes among members that the party would regain its former status as the largest opposition party.

 In the 2024 European Parliament election, even though the party managed to come first in Lasithi and Heraklion, PASOK eventually came in third place, recording a 12,79% vote share.
 The failure to capitalize on SYRIZA's further decline led a number of MPs and elected officials, including Haris Doukas and Pavlos Geroulanos to call for an election to replace Nikos Androulakis as party leader.
-The first round of the PASOK party election is planned to take place on 6 October 2024 while the second round is said to take place on 13.
+The first round of the PASOK party election took place on 6 October 2024 while the second round took place on 13 October.

 In November 2024, the party became the official opposition following a series of defections from SYRIZA.

+Owing to the provisions of a new electoral law, which does not allocate seat bonuses to coalitions, the PASOK–KINAL alliance amalgamated into a single party in 2026.